 |

 16/2: Linen thread is available in 100 yd.
-(91 m.) skeins $3.50 in white, off white, and unbleached.
-Before the 19th century linen thread was sold by the skein and identical skeins are illustrated in Denis Diderot's Encyclopedia.
+(91 m.) skeins $4.50 in white, off white, buff, unbleached and an assortment of colors.
+Before the 19th century linen thread was sold by the skein and similar skeins are illustrated in Denis Diderot's Encyclopedia.
 Because of this these skeins may be used as they are for museum displays or wound onto a thread winder.
 Linen thread of this weight is great for sewing coarse linens, top stitching, thread (Dorset) shirt buttons, and making lucet cord.
-Crewl needles work well with this thread for sewing in fabric or for making thread buttons try tapestry needles.
-Add Linen Thread 16/2 in 100 yd.
-Skein to Cart 16/2: Spools of linen thread in white with approx. 711 yd.
-(650 m.) are available for $15.00.
-We also have off white and unbleached in approx. 1345 yd.
-(1230 m.) spools for $30.00.
+Crewl needles work well with this linen thread for sewing in fabric or for making thread buttons try tapestry needles.
+Add 16/2 Linen Thread in 100 yd.
+Skein to Cart 16/2: Spools of linen thread in white, buff and colors with approx. 755 yd.
+(690 m.) are available for $22.00-$23.00 .
+We also have off white and unbleached 16/2 linen thread in approx. 1345 yd.
+(1230 m.) spools for $35.00.
 Linen thread of this weight is great for sewing coarse linens, top stitching, thread (Dorset) shirt buttons, hand weaving linen tapes, and making lucet cord.
-Crewl needles work well with this thread for sewing in fabric or for making thread buttons try tapestry needles.
-Add Linen Thread 16/2 in Spools to Cart 35/2: White, off white and unbleached linen thread of this weight is good for most general sewing such as button holes, eyelets, top stitching and hand sewing medium to coarser linens and wools and comes in 25 gram (approx. 290 yd.
-265 m.) spools for $8.00/spool.
+Crewl needles work well with this linen thread for sewing in fabric or for making thread buttons try tapestry needles.
+Add 16/2 Linen Thread in Spools to Cart 35/2: White, off white and unbleached linen thread of this weight is good for most general sewing such as button holes, eyelets, top stitching, cartwheel thread buttons and hand sewing medium to coarser linens and wools and comes in 25 gram (approx. 290 yd.
+265 m.) spools for $10.00/spool.
 35/2: Colored linen thread (illustrated at right) comes in 12 1/2 gram or approx. 145 yd.
-(133 m.) spools in navy blue, cinnamon brown, scarlet, green, and dark green.
-All colors are $8.00/spool. |
+(133 m.) spools in golden bleached, cinnamon brown, scarlet, green, dark green, black, claret, light green, light brown, gray, blue and light blue.
+All colors are $16.00/spool. |

 White, off white, and unbleached 100 yd. skeins of 16/2

-Navy blue, cinnamon brown, and scarlet 35/2
+Navy blue, cinnamon brown and scarlet 35/2

-Green, and dark green 35/2
+Claret, light green and green 35/2

 ![]() |

 50/3: Linen thread of this weight is just slightly coarser than the 35/2 above and being three ply it is a bit stronger.
 Linen thread of this weight works well when sewing medium to coarser linens and wools.
 Hand sewing, button holes, eyelets, and top stitching all are suitable for this 100% linen thread and comes on 30 m. spools which is just over 32 yd.
 We will do our best to match the thread to a fabric swatch you send us or match the thread to our fabric.
-Each are $3.00/spool.
+Each are $3.50/spool.
 80/3: Linen thread of this weight is good for hand sewing most fine to medium weight linen and fine wools and comes in about 54 yd.
 (50 m.) spools.
 We will do our best to match the thread to a fabric swatch you send us or match the thread to our fabric.
 Currently 80/3 is available in the same diverse range of colors as 50/3.
-Each are $3.00/spool. |
+Each are $3.50/spool. |

 Green, claret red, brown, and madder red 50/3